JonnyPtn/zomboi/README.md

 ## Commands (prefix: `!`):
 ```
+MapHandler:
+  location Get the last known location of the given user
 RCONAdapter:
   option   Show or set the value of a server option
 UserHandler:
   info     Get detailed user info
   users    Return a list of users on the server with basic info
-​No Category:
+No Category:
   help     Shows this message
 ```

 ## Requirements